-This clause relates solely to circumstances where a Team is not able to field a team and is distinct from Law 16.3 (Umpires awarding a match) and Playing Condition 2.4 (Fitness for play).

-If a Team is not able to field a team for (or during) a match or the Competition Technical Committee decides in accordance with Competition Regulation 9 that the match shall not continue due to the reduced availability of the Team's players:

-(a) the match shall be cancelled or abandoned, as appropriate:

-(b) if a Group Stage match, the Team which is unable to field a team shall be awarded 0 points even if the match had been constituted and the Team would have won the match.
-If a knockout match, the Team which is unable to field a team shall lose the match, even if the match had been constituted and the Team would have won the match.

-(c) if a Group Stage Match the other Team shall be awarded 1 point if the match was not constituted, 0 points if it had lost a constituted match, 2 points if it had won a constituted match.
-If a knockout match, unless alternative and most merited opposition is arranged by ECB, the other Team shall win the match even if the match had been constituted and the other Team would have lost the match.

-(d) In the Group Stage, the Team which is unable to field a team shall be awarded a loss and the other Team a Win, Loss or No Result for tiebreaker purposes in accordance with (c) above.
+- (a) This clause relates solely to circumstances where a Hundred Team is not able to field a team and is distinct from Law 16.3 (Umpires awarding a match) and Playing Condition 2.4 (Fitness for play). - (b) If a Hundred Team is not able to field a team for (or during) a match or the Competition Technical Committee decides that the match shall not continue due to the reduced availability of the Hundred Team's players: - (i) the match shall be cancelled or abandoned, as appropriate; - (ii) if a Group Stage match, the Hundred Team which is unable to field a team shall be awarded 0 points even if the match had been constituted and the Hundred Team would have won the match.
+If a knockout match, the Hundred Team which is unable to field a team shall lose the match, even if the match had been constituted and the Hundred Team would have won the match. - (iii) if a Group Stage Match the other Hundred Team shall be awarded 2 points if the match was not constituted, 0 points if it had lost a constituted match, 4 points if it had won a constituted match.
+If a knockout match, unless alternative and most merited opposition is arranged by ECB, the other Hundred Team shall win the match even if the match had been constituted and the other Hundred Team would have lost the match. - (iv) In the Group Stage, the Team which is unable to field a team shall be awarded a loss and the other Team a Win, Loss or No Result for tiebreaker purposes in accordance with (iii) above.
+In respect of netrun-rate, the County unable to field a team shall be considered only to have scored 0 runs but to have faced the scheduled number of overs when the first innings commenced.
+Net-run-rate shall apply in the usual way for the other team.